What is the best no logs VPN provider and which of them are actually trustworthy and proven?

 In a second case from June 2018, Private Internet Access was again subpoenaed in court for user logs and evidence related to a hacking case.
-As with the previous court case, Private Internet Access was not able to provider any data, because there were no logs available to hand over.
+As with the previous court case, Private Internet Access was not able to provide any data, because there were no logs available to hand over.
 Here is a brief summary from a news article discussing London Trust Media, which is the parent company of PIA:

 John Allan Arsenault, general counsel for London Trust Media, a VPN company, testified about how many VPN companies, including his, intentionally don’t retain logs of internet activity of their clients so that they cannot be produced in response to subpoenas from law enforcement or others.
 London Trust Media operates the brand Private Internet Access (PIA), which owns several IP addresses used to hack Embarcadero Media.

 Private Internet Access does not log user activity, such as what files they accessed or changes they made to a website.